-Check out our pick of the best things to do this weekend in London, from outdoor ideas to online family activities and virtual events.
+Check out our pick of the best things to do this weekend, from online family activities to immersive virtual events.

 Things to do this Friday

 See an online theatre show

 Draw the curtains for a night at your own theatre, also known as your living room!
 London’s West End is bursting with online shows for you to enjoy, ranging from limited runs to on-demand platforms, some of which are free to watch.

 Sweat it out at an online class

 Are you ready for a Friday fitness class?
 With live and recorded sessions available at the click of a button, you can end the week on a high with pilates, yoga, barre classes and more – all from home.

 Fill your home with piano melodies and watch Dinara Klinton, an award-winning pianist, perform Prokofiev Sonatas as part of Pushkin House’s online music festival.
 Recorded in line with government guidelines, you can enjoy the recording for a whole week after it airs with purchase of your ticket.

 Discovering tonnes of exhibits spanning thousands of years has never been so easy!
 If you’re feeling curious this weekend, hop on your digital device and browse London’s museums and exhibitions, many of which offer virtual tours and free access to their online collections.

 Join an online musical singalong with Mac Crawford